RATP Group: Shift towards competitive operations

 In 2009, RATP entered the United States by purchasing transit contractor McDonald Transit Associates.
 McDonald operated Fort Worth Transportation Authority (now Trinity Metro) in Texas, Votran in Florida, and Waco Transit System in Texas, among others.
 On 1 August 2011, the RATP Group purchased Stagecoach Metrolink's contract to operate the Metrolink light rail system in Greater Manchester, England until July 2017.
 Two years later, in 2013, RATP purchased the nearby long-established coach company, Selwyns Travel, a National Express operator.

+In 2023, RATP Dev definitively left Algeria following the transfer of all its interests in Algerian tramways to an Algerian state-owned group.
+Since 2012, and growing with the progressive opening of networks, RATP Dev managed up to seven tramway networks in Algiers, Oran, Constantine, Sidi Bel Abbès, Ouargla, and Sétif, thus marking over a decade of strong development of this mode of transport in the country.
+From 2011 to 2020, RATP Dev was also responsible for the operation and maintenance of the Algiers metro.

+As of 1 January 2025, RATP Dev took over the operation and maintenance of Lyon's heavy public transport modes for a period of at least 10 years, marking a major new step in its development, particularly its presence in France outside the Île-de-France region.
+The contract with SYTRAL Mobilités, won against one of its main competitors, Keolis, includes the Lyon metro, tramway, the Rhônexpress airport link, the funiculars, and the Navigône river shuttle on the Saône.

+In December 2025, the sale of RATP Dev's remaining UK activities – Tootbus London and Tootbus Bath – to FirstGroup was announced.
+Following this transaction, RATP Dev exited the UK market and discontinued its tourist bus operations outside of Paris and Brussels.

 Presidents

 The current president and CEO of the RATP, Jean Castex, is in office since 28 November 2022.

 Hiba Farès is the Chairman of the Board of RATP Dev since January 2022.